RayanBarbara/OC_P6_Piiquante/frontend/README.md

 # Disclaimer

-This part of the project has been forked **https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6** !
+This part of the project has been forked from **https://github.com/OpenClassrooms-Student-Center/Web-Developer-P6** !